lildude/ha-addon-teslamate/README.md

 1. Start the add-on.
 1. Check the logs of the add-on to see if everything went well.
 1. Click the `OPEN WEB UI` button to open TeslaMate.

+## Migrating to this version of the add-on

+Migrating to this version of the add-on should not result in any loss of data, but you can never be too careful, so I recommend you take a full backup of your Home Assistant instance and also a direct backup of the TeslaMate database as detailed in the [TeslaMate documentation][teslamate-backup] before proceeding.

+To migrate:

+1. Install this version of the TeslaMate add-on as per the details above.
+Keep your current version installed for now.
+1. Open the old add-on configuration options.
+1. Click the three dots at the top and select "Edit in YAML".
+1. Highlight and copy all the options.
+1. Open this add-on's configuration options.
+1. Click the three dots at the top and select "Edit in YAML".
+1. Replace all content with the configuration copied above.
+1. Stop the old add-on.
+1. Start the new add-on.
+1. Verify everything is working as before and uninstall the old add-on.

+Everything should pick up where it was before.

 [addon]: https://my.home-assistant.io/redirect/supervisor_add_addon_repository/?repository_url=https%3A%2F%2Fgithub.com%2Flildude%2Fha-addons
 [addons-repo]: https://github.com/lildude/ha-addons